 What can you do to maintain your holiday sobriety?
 While every person’s life and the way they celebrate the holidays is unique, there are a few things you can do today that can help you maintain your health throughout this season.
 You can still enjoy your life.
 You can still celebrate, but staying sober during holidays means doing things differently.

-There may be situations where staying sober during holidays and family events get challenging.
+- Excuse yourself when sobriety becomes difficult-There may be situations where staying sober during holidays and family events get challenging.
 If people are using around you, you may find yourself thinking about using it again.
 That’s a key indication that you are at risk for relapse after attending drug and alcohol rehab programs.
-When it gets too difficult to be around people who are using, excuse yourself.
+When it gets too challenging to be around people who are using, excuse yourself.

-Holiday sobriety is not just about leaving yourself or family and spending time alone.
-There are times in your life where you will come up against people who are using them, and some may want you to use them, too.
+- Recognize your power in every situation-Holiday sobriety is not just about leaving your family and spending time alone.
+There are times in your life where you will come up against people who are using drugs or alcohol, and some may want you to use them, too.
 You have tools to help you through this if you’ve gone through addiction harpy.
 You know that just one glass of wine or one pill can change the course of your life.
 Knowing that, make the decisions that are best for you.

-While you can do all of these things and work hard at staying sober during holidays, you may find yourself at risk of relapse or using it again.
+While you may know how to stay sober during the holidays, you may still find yourself at risk of relapse or using ithem again.
 When this happens, it may be time to seek additional help and support from our team at Fort Behavioral Health.
 Let our professionals guide you and provide you with the support you need to get sober or maintain your sobriety throughout this holiday season.

-Reach out to us for the treatment you need.
+Reach out to our Fort Behavioral Health team for the treatment you need.
 We offer programs such as:

 - Cognitive-behavioral therapy